Alegre Agís, Elisa, B.Sc; M.Sc.

-Blanca received her Doctorate in Sociology (UB, 2002), with a Degree in Geography and History, and specialization in cultural anthropology (UB, 1989).
+Blanca currently coordinates the European Project H2020: SoCaTel.
+A multi-stakeholder co-creation platform for better access to Long-Term Care services (2017-20).
+In 2002, she received her Doctorate in Sociology from the University of Barcelona, with a Degree in Geography and History, and specialization in cultural anthropology (UB, 1989).
 Received a Fulbright postdoctoral scholar at Univ. of Boston and Harvard in 2003, recipient of the XII Batec Prize for Educational Research and Innovation, with the Immigrants in schools in 2009.
 Since 2009, Blanca has been Professor.
 She is editor of the Special Issue Journal of Social Service Research (2016) on aging and economic crisis, and coordinator of the Interuniversity Master's Degree in Medical Anthropology and Global Health, since 2016.
 She has participated in the COST Action IS1102 Social Services, Welfare State and Places (2011-2016) project, as well as a researcher on the COST Action IS1402 Ageism Project, a multi-national interdisciplinary perspective.
 She is a member of the Housing Chair and of the UNESCO Chair of the Mediterranean Intercultural Dialogue, of the URV.

 Farré Coma, Jordi, M.Sc.; Ph.D.